VJ-0/tink-her-hack-3-bitbybit/README.md

 SQL – For database management (SQLite).
 HTML – For structuring web pages.
 CSS – For styling the web interface.
-JavaScript (if used) – For adding interactivity to the frontend.

 Flask – A lightweight web framework for building the backend.
 Flask-Session is used for session management.